syntasso/kratix-marketplace/ai/README.md

         ```
     2. Update the `model_list` in the `litellm-creds` secret to define the parameters for your models.

-- **Dependencies:** This promise depends on a PostgreSQL database, which is requested from the [PostgreSQL Promise](https://github.com/syntasso/promise-postgresql).
+- **Dependencies:** This promise depends on a PostgreSQL database, which is
+requested from the [PostgreSQL
+Promise](https://github.com/syntasso/promise-postgresql).
+As notes above, you
+will need to modify this Promise to deploy request to the Platform cluster.

 ---